-The information below is taken from the 2013 printing of "Guide to Advancement", BSA Publication 33088 (SKU 618673), which replaced the former publication 33088 entitled "Advancement Committee Policies and Procedures", and the 2011 Guide to Advancement.
-The Guide to Advancement is the official Boy Scouts of America source on advancement procedures.
+The information below is taken from the 2015 edition of "Guide to Advancement", BSA Publication 33088 (SKU 620573), which replaced the former publication 33088 entitled "Advancement Committee Policies and Procedures", and the 2011 and 2013 Guide to Advancement.
+The current edition of the Guide to Advancement is the official Boy Scouts of America source on advancement procedures.

 Since we are preparing young people to make a positive difference in society, we judge that a member is "active" when his level of activity in Scouting has had a sufficiently positive influence toward this end.

 188.8.131.52 Active Participation